osrf/collision-benchmark/README.md

 Because this test uses two objects, we can refer to the test worlds as the *"two objects world"*.

-The test iterates through all AABB intersection states and moves the objects accordingly with the AABB, so all worlds are in the same state.
+The test iterates through all AABB intersection states and sets all worlds to the same state.
 It then compares the output of the worlds.
 If the worlds disagree about the collision state, a failure is triggered.

 ![Static test](images/Static-test-spheres.png)